 The report concludes that while failure to deliver Brexit is likely to provide a boost for the mobilisation and recruitment efforts of the far right, a disruptive withdrawal from the EU could inject considerable youthful energy into the Scottish independence movement – heightening the risk of Scotland’s separation from the rest of the UK.

 The study is based on a nationally representative survey of 1,351 young British adults and was conducted in May 2016 by YouGov.
 Although now three years old, this survey remains one of the largest systematic surveys into British young people’s socio-political attitudes and their views on the UK’s membership of the EU.
-Its findings have previously been considered in papers produced by the academic community but have not previously been reported upon by the press.

 What others are saying

 I welcome Dr Rakib Ehsan’s excellent report for the Henry Jackson Society.
 ‘A Lost Tribe’ offers much-needed insight in order to understand the strongest predictors of pro-Leave sentiments among young people.
 The report breaks through ideologically-charged attempts to homogenise social groups and divide the country into ‘young vs old’ and ‘educated vs uneducated’.
 Instead, Dr Ehsan offers a nuanced look at young people’s valid concerns regarding EU membership and how they would vote.
 The referendum result, as proven by ‘A Lost Tribe’, may not be explained by a reductionist economic argument; the role of identity, place and belonging, and values are all crucial.
 All involved in politics should look to the report if they want to understand and gain the trust of those young Brexiteers.
 I believe this is our mission to rebuild trust in British politics.

 Andrea Jenkyns MP